SparrowFabrications/sparrowfabrications.github.io/diana-adapter.md

 It is not compatible with the Lomography range of new Diana models such as the Diana+, Diana F+, Diana Instant Square, Diana Baby or Diana Mini.

+### Video
+<video src="https://v.etsystatic.com/video/upload/ac_none,du_15,q_auto:good/IMG_9968_bcyjdj.mp4" controls="controls" style="width: 100%; height: 100%;"></video>

+### Images
+{% include my-gallery.html imagesurl="images/diana-adapter"
+   filenames="diana-adapter-1.jpg,diana-adapter-2.jpg,diana-adapter-3.jpg,diana-adapter-4.jpg,diana-adapter-5.jpg,diana-adapter-6.jpg,diana-adapter-7.jpg,diana-adapter-8.jpg,diana-adapter-9.jpg,diana-adapter-10.jpg,diana-adapter-11.jpg,shutter-release-cable.jpg" %}

 ### Manufacturing
 3D printed in PETG, finished and posted from the United Kingdom.
 I chose PETG as it is a strong material and the design, although it looks delicate, it is robust.

-### Images
-{% include my-gallery.html imagesurl="images/diana-adapter"
-   filenames="diana-adapter-1.jpg,diana-adapter-2.jpg,diana-adapter-3.jpg,diana-adapter-4.jpg,diana-adapter-5.jpg,diana-adapter-6.jpg,diana-adapter-7.jpg,diana-adapter-8.jpg,diana-adapter-9.jpg,diana-adapter-10.jpg,diana-adapter-11.jpg,shutter-release-cable.jpg" %}

 ### Questions
 If you have any questions please get in touch.